-The taxpayer's file maintained in the tax administration, and previous years' audit records and risk assessment reports, as well as any information that may relate to other compliance interactions with the taxpayer, such as advance pricing arrangements requested or agreed, may contain useful information which will help build a complete picture of the business activities.
+The taxpayer's file maintained in the tax administration, and previous years' audit records and risk assessment reports, as well as any information that may relate to other compliance interactions with the taxpayer may contain useful information which will help build a complete picture of the business activities.
 In particular, previous years' audit records should contain helpful information to determine how to focus the audit process if it is decided an audit should be conducted.